The “Obscure Influencer”

 God Knows Your Name

 We still don’t know her name today.
-There’s much debate among scholars about who King Lemuel was.
+There’s much debate among scholars about who King Lemuel was, so if that the case, why would anyone care about who his mother was?!.
 But it really doesn’t matter; for reasons only God knows, this woman, remains obscure, even though so she had a deep, Godly impact on a King’s life and, ultimately the way he ruled.

-God knows her name.
+God knows who she was!
+He knows her name.
 He saw and heard, every time she spoke to her son Lemuel about Him, Yahweh.

 God knows your name, too.
 He sees and knows every time you share His love with someone, even if no one else does.